circlefin/verite/packages/docs/verite/patterns/smart-contract-verite.md

 The registry provides external-scoped accessor methods to obtain VerifierInfo for any configured verifier given a verifier's public chain address.
 The issuer associated with a particular credential and verification is not persisted or included in either the result or the record, but the verifier associated with a verification is persisted and is publicly visible.
 Verifiers may be contacted out of band by authorities in order to provide further data associated with a particular verification which they may persist privately.

-## Verifier Submission Pattern
+## Verifier Submission Patterns: Live or On-Chain

-Either a verifier or a subject may submit a Verification Result to a dapp directly for validation.
-Which pattern is appropriate depends upon the use case in question.
+A verifier backend may submit a `Verification Result` or subset of its contents directly to a dapp or other relying smart contract, expressed as a transaction in the appropriate VM in principle, which the relying smart contract could verify without executing.
+This transaction could even be custodied and submitted by the wallet itself, if there were reason to justify the added UX complexity.

-In the verifier submission pattern, a verifier executes the off-chain verification of a credential and then registers verification success with a registry smart contract.
-A relying decentralized application or other client never accesses the credential or the Verification Result.

-After verification and registration, wallets, dapps, apps, and smart contracts can determine whether a given address has an active verification by executing a view (no cost) function on the registry contract containing the registration.
+Another verifier-submission pattern involves an additional actor, an onchain-registry, which one or more smart contracts read asynchronously.
+In this version, a verifier executes the off-chain verification of a credential and then registers a risk-minimized subset of the `Verification Result` object called a `Verification Record` in some form of on-chain registry.
+A relying decentralized application or other client never accesses the credential or the `Verification Result` directly, instead relying on a trusted intermediary to translate verbose results to opaque `Verification Records` and maintain them on-chain.
+While this adds another indirection and on-chain risks and costs, its persistence on-chain simplifies on-going or multi-audience querying, as one or more smart contracts can execute a view (no cost) function on the registry contract over time (e.g. at each additional transaction, to check non-revocation).

-This pattern supports granular "whitelisted account" and “addresses with attestations” approaches.
+This latter pattern supports granular "whitelisted account" and “addresses with attestations” approaches.
 It is available to web apps, dapps, and other smart contracts.
 It also integrates seamlessly with ERC-20 and similar standards since no custom functions are necessary.

 ![image2](/img/docs/smart-contract-patterns/image2.png)